Esther Van Wagoner Tufty: Early life and education

-Later life
+Later life and death

-Tufty suffered a number of serious injuries and illnesses over the years: breast cancer, a broken leg that forced her to walk with a cane, the loss of an eye, and the installation of seven pacemakers.
+Tufty suffered a number of serious injuries and illnesses over the years, including breast cancer, a broken leg that forced her to walk with a cane, the loss of an eye, and the installation of seven pacemakers.
 Despite this, she continued to work into her 80s from an office in the National Press Building and was thought to be the oldest working reporter in Washington, D.C.
-She only stopped working due to a stroke in December 1985.
+She stopped working following a stroke in December 1985.
 She died in the Mount Vernon Nursing Home in Alexandria, Virginia, at the age of 89.

 Personal life

 Esther Van Wagoner married Harold Guilford Tufty, an electrical engineer, in September 1921.
-They had two children, Harold Guilford Tufty Jr. (b.
-1922) and James Tufty (b.
-1929).
+They had two children, Harold Guilford Tufty Jr. (born in 1922) and James Tufty (born in 1929).
 They divorced in 1947.